RobinLinus/coins-legacy/notes/key-value-store.md

 S = { (key_i, value_i) }
 ```

-For now, we constrain `S` to integers in the range
+For now, we constrain `S` to integers in the range:

 ```
 1 < key_i < 100'000
 1 < value_i < 128
 ```

-We denote the n-th prime number as
+We denote the n-th prime number as:
 ```
 p(n) = "the n-th prime" ~ 𝓞( n * log(n) )
 ```